Bruswei/git-workshop-24/pages/create-blob-object.md

 object_file="${objects_dir}/${hash:2}"
 ```

-Move the Compressed Object: Move or rename the compressed_object to the path you just created.
+Move the Compressed Object: Move or rename the compressed_object to the path you just created and clean up.

 ```
 mv compressed_object $object_file
+rm temp_object
 ```

 Congratulations, you have now created your first blob object manually.